Credit for Prior Learning

 Simmons has limited exchange agreements with Mills College, Oakland, California; Spelman College, Atlanta, Georgia; and Fisk University in Nashville, Tennessee.
 Sophomores and juniors in good academic standing are eligible to apply.
 Complete information and application forms are available in the CAS Dean's Office, room C-209.

 Faculty-led travel courses offer students the opportunity to travel with a professor and a group of students for two to four weeks while earning academic credits.
 Travel courses are uniquely designed and led by Simmons faculty according to their academic and regional specialties.
-Recent courses include Spanish language and culture in Granada, Spain, , human rights in South Africa, and sustainability in Iceland.
-Coursework and class sessions during the semester before departure prepare students for travel.
+Recent courses include Spanish language and culture in Granada, Spain, human rights in South Africa, and sustainability in Iceland.
+Coursework and class sessions typically meet in the spring semester before the group travels in the summer.
 Some of the travel courses are designed to fulfill mode of inquiry requirements.
-The travel program typically counts as a fifth course in a student's semester program.
 A faculty-led travel course enables a student to be immersed in a culture other than her own and to broaden her perspective and knowledge of a language or subject through an intensive learning experience.

 Early planning is highly recommended.
-Contact the Study Abroad Office for an appointment.
+Contact the Study Abroad Office for an appointment: email@example.com

 Study Abroad & International Programs Office, MCB, Room E-104, 617-521-2128